[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Uig Hotel

 The thing we still talk about eating here was the cheese sampler platter.
 We tried local cheeses that were so different from anything we have tried before.
 My favorite was a lightly smoked cheddar that tasted like apples.
-I also highly recommend the smoked fish or the seafood pasta.
+I also highly recommend smoked fish or seafood pasta.
 We ended our meal with sticky toffee pudding and had to be rolled back to our room.

 There are so many lovely hotels and inns in Skye you are sure to find a great place to stay wherever you are